haditim/dotfiles/README.md

 ### keymaps
 I decided to go with [Intellimacs](https://github.com/MarcoIeni/intellimacs) keybindings.
-To enable it, install Intellimacs first with `git clone https://github.com/MarcoIeni/intellimacs ~/.intellimacs`.
+To enable it, install Intellimacs first with `git clone https://github.com/MarcoIeni/intellimacs ~/.config/intellimacs`.
+There is symlink that takes care of hard-coded paths in the intellimacs to `~/.intellimacs`.

 ## shell
 In Arch Linux you can change the shell with `chsh -c /usr/bin/fish`.